 The components of a mechanical watch movement are little more than a series of springs and wheels held together by plates and/or bridges.
 No matter the configuration, complication or finish, the ensemble is secured by the humble movement screw.
 So it’s a pleasant surprise that several watchmakers have boldly ventured beyond the thread and the slot to reimagine the movement screw.

 Now, please don’t take this title the wrong way: this list is not definitive.
 Which is why it is not entitled “The 5 Most Innovative Wristwatches Ever Made.”
-It is specifically entitled “5 Of The Most Innovative Wristwatches Ever Made” because there are certainly more of them out there (this list could have encompassed 15, or even 20!) and there are surely differing opinions.
-For me, these five timepieces largely encompass comprehensive parts of what is great about the modern world of wristwatches.
+This list could have encompassed 15 or even 20 innovative wristwatches!
+And there are surely differing opinions.
+However, for Elizabeth Doerr, these five timepieces encompass comprehensive parts of what is great about the modern world of wristwatches.

 Walking into the Richard Mille booth at the 2019 SIHH – the brand’s last appearance at this invitation-only trade show – was like entering another world.
 Gone were the other beige-toned booths, cream-colored carpets, and taupe tables and chairs.
 Here color burst forth from every nook and cranny, begging to be set free from displays, windows, and tables.
 Follow us into a world of ten mindbogglingly sweet timepieces that look good enough to eat!